autonomical1/ObsidianBackup/Relativity.md

 			- Substituting for momentum:
 				- $K_{n} = \frac{p_{n}^{2}}{2m} = \frac{1}{2m}[\frac{nh}{2L}]^{2}$
 				- $$K_{n} = \frac{n^{2}h^{2}}{8mL^{2}} \text{ where } K_{n} \propto n^{2} \text{ ; } n = 1, 2, 3, ...$$
+					- L is the length of the particle in a box
 				- Energies are **quantized**
 				- Assumes $L \approx \lambda$ (on a small scale)
 				- $E_{n} = n^{2}E_{1}$